Including everyone matters

 For OCVA that means ensuring that we will consider equity, diversity and inclusion across every aspect of our training, support and advice offer and embed these principles into our volunteer brokerage service.
 We will work to ensure that support and training for others to address these issues is accessible and affordable whatever the size or shape of organisation and we will learn alongside you.

-As a person with a leadership role within the community and voluntary sector and in recognition of the power I hold, I commitment to:
+As a person with a leadership role within the community and voluntary sector and in recognition of the power I hold, I commit to:

 - Question which representative groups are missing from the conversation and take steps to include them